Clear Search

 Black women are 38 percent more likely to die from breast cancer compared to white women.
 One of the reasons for this devastating disparity is the fact that they’re far more likely to be diagnosed with triple-negative breast cancer.
 About one in five breast cancer diagnoses in Black women is triple-negative, compared to one in 10 in all other women, according to data from the American Cancer Society.

 Since just 2018, TNBC patients who have inherited BRCA1/2 mutations (about 15 percent of patients) have benefitted from PARP inhibitors.
-The groundbreaking immunotherapy drug pembrolizumab (Keytruda®), a checkpoint inhibitor that’s combined with chemotherapy, was approved for metastatic TNBC in 2020 and high-risk, early-stage TNBC in 2021—a significant advancement for patients.
+Also, the groundbreaking immunotherapy drug pembrolizumab (Keytruda®), a checkpoint inhibitor that’s combined with chemotherapy, was approved for metastatic TNBC in 2020 and high-risk, early-stage TNBC in 2021—a significant advancement for patients.

 While there’s been tremendous progress for both early-stage and metastatic TNBC, not all of these treatments benefit all TNBC patients.
 They urgently need more options.